IsaacIndex/yap-live-tool/README.md

 ## Features
 - Segment-based microphone capture via `ffmpeg` with rolling window display in the terminal
 - Live captions using `yap transcribe` with configurable source locale
-- Optional streaming translation into another language using Ollama with batched prompts and live queue status
+- Optional streaming translation into another language using Ollama with direct CLI prompts and live queue status
 - Timestamped log files saved under `logs/` for later review
 - Sensible defaults but tunable knobs for device selection, segment length, and display window size